Mexico's Slim sticks to offer in raid on KPN

 | MEXICO CITY/PARIS

-America Movil (AMXL.MX), which has little left to snap up in Latin America, officially launched its offer and said it could pay some $3.25 billion for the 325 million KPN shares it wants to buy from current stockholders.
+America Movil (AMXL.MX), which has little left to snap up in Latin America, said it could pay some $3.25 billion for the 325 million KPN shares it wants to buy from current stockholders.

 The billionaire's cash cow is seeking its first stronghold in Europe and already holds a 4.8 percent stake in KPN (KPN.AS).